unoti/flask-docker/README.md

 # Flask_docker
 Experiment to get a minimal web app running with Flask and Docker.

+## Contents
+This project contains the following folders:
+* **Web**.
+Back Flask app for getting started with docker.
+   * This is a basic flask app, based on on ChloeCodesThings [github chloe_flask_docker_demo](https://github.com/ChloeCodesThings/chloe_flask_docker_demo/tree/master/web).
+It's great for getting started, but has a few important shortcomings:
+   * Builds a very fat docker image
+   * Not suited for quick iterative development, and doesn't talk about getting a local sql server going.
+* **Iterative**.
+More advanced setup overcoming the above shortcomings based on the Hackernoon Blob Post above [efficient development with docker and docker compose](https://hackernoon.com/efficient-development-with-docker-and-docker-compose-e354b4d24831).

+# Web

 ## Operations
 Here's how to do basic things without using ```docker compose```.